ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

     return "Hello!"
 ```

-In `greet`, the parameter `name` can be a string or `None` (defaulting to `None` when not provided).
-We annotate it as `Optional[str]` to reflect that.
-The function returns a string either way – if a name is given, it includes the name in the greeting; if not, it returns a generic greeting.
-The use of `Optional[str]` here clearly communicates that you can call `greet()` without an argument (treating `name` as `None`), or call `greet("Bob")` with a string.
+The use of `Optional[str]` clearly communicates that you can call `greet()` without an argument (treating `name` as `None`), or call `greet("Bob")` with a string.

-Under the hood, `Optional[X]` is just an alias for `Union[X, None]` ([PEP 484 – Type Hints | peps.python.org](https://peps.python.org/pep-0484/#:~:text=As%20a%20shorthand%20for%20%60Union,the%20above%20is%20equivalent%20to)) (a union of the type X with `NoneType`).
-We will discuss unions next.
+The function returns a string either way--if a name is given, it includes the name in the greeting; if not, it returns a generic greeting.

-You could write the above annotations as `Union[str, None]` and they would mean the same thing.
+You can also write the above annotation as `Union[str, None]` or `str | None`; `Optional` is preferred because it is more and descriptive.
-`Optional` is simply more convenient and descriptive for this common case.

 ## Union Types

-Sometimes a variable or function parameter can accept several different types instead of just one.
+A *union type* indicates that a variable or function parameter can accept several different types instead of just one.
-In such cases, we can use a *union type* to indicate that a value may be one of multiple types.
-The `typing` module provides `Union` for this purpose.
+The `typing` module provides `Union` for this purpose, and in more recent versions of Python you can use the `|` operator.
-For example, a function might accept either an integer or a string as input.
-Using a union, we can express that as `Union[int, str]`.

 ### `Union`

-Before Python 3.10, the typical way to declare a union of types was to use `typing.Union`.
+Before Python 3.10, the typical way to declare a union of types was to use `typing.Union`, like this:
-For instance:

 ```python
 # example_6.py